Graphing Quadratic Functions in Standard Form

 1. Fundamental Concepts

-• Standard Form of a Quadratic Function: The form is a, b, and c are constants.
+• Standard Form of a Quadratic Function: The form is (where ), where ab, and c are constants.

 • Parabola: The graph of a quadratic function in standard form is a parabola, a U-shaped curve.